-Pilot Curlew Conservation Partnership
+Curlew Conservation Partnership

-The Eurasian Curlew is protected under Irish and EU law.
+The Curlew (an Crotach) is protected under Irish and EU law.
 It is Ireland’s only Red Listed bird species on the IUCN list of threatened species.
 A national survey commissioned by NPWS in 2015 and 2016 found drastic declines of the national breeding population of Curlews.
 Whereas 5000 pairs are estimated to have bred in the late 1980s, there now remains no more than 150 pairs.
 This represents a 97% decline.
 Breeding productivity is so low that population viability analysis predicts that in the absence of any action, the Curlew will go extinct as a breeding species in Ireland within 5-10 years.

 Curlew country © Patrick McGurn.